 The children are encouraged to be independent and inquisitive learners and undertake an annual independent learning project that allows them to develop many important skills such as; research, organisation, collaboration, co-operation and working to a deadline.
 All experiences during this stage of their education will prove invaluable as the students progress into Year 7 and beyond.

 As with the rest of the school, there is a varied and exciting extra-curricular programme, which for some students may take them into an optional extended day.
 There is also an external trip at least once per year for each Year Group and there is an annual residential activity.

 All children will participate in school productions and there will be opportunities to take part in concerts throughout the year for children to showcase their hard work and talent.

 Numerous fixtures will allow our students to flourish in the sporting arena, as well as building important team and leadership skills for the future.

 Parents are warmly welcomed into the learning environment to support the children in their learning.

 Students in Years 5 and 6 have the option to undertake Twilight Activities after school a maximum of two days per week.
 Twilight Activities are optional and are on a first-come first-served basis.
 There is a small administration charge for each club.
 These sessions are run by school staff and give an exciting dimension to school life.
-Please download our Twilight Activities Booklet Years 3-5 Autumn Term 2018 [PDF] to view this term’s sessions.
+Please download our Gildredge House and Active School Twilight Activities Booklet – Spring Term 2020: Years 3-6 [PDF] to view this term’s sessions.